Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Animal science

   [usdampr][] provides access to the USDA's Livestock Mandatory Reporting API.
-Many of the genetic packages described in this resource can also be applied to animal breeders.
+Many of the genetic packages described in this resource can also be applied to animal breeding and genetic applications.

 ### Breeding and genetics